Towards Optimal Statistical Watermarking: Statistical Limit in Watermarking

 \begin{remark}[Intuition behind $\cP^*$] Recall that in practice, the watermarks are implemented via pseudo-random functions.
 Therefore, the uniformly most powerful test in \Cref{thm:crypto_stat_rates} is effectively using a pseudo-random generator to approximate the distribution $\rho$, combined with an $\alpha$-clipping to control Type I error.
 This construction reveals a surprising message: simply using pseudo-random generator to approximate the distribution is optimal. \end{remark}

+\begin{remark}[Watermarking guarantees] To achieve the upper bound of \Cref{thm:crypto_stat_rates}, the detector needs to access the model and the prompt in order to generate the reject region, which is not always accessible in many real-world applications.
+Therefore, the upper bound of \Cref{thm:crypto_stat_rates} achieves a weaker watermarking guarantee compared with previous works~\citep{aaronson2022my,kirchenbauer2023watermark,christ2023undetectable}.
+In Section~\ref{sec:agnostic}, we study model-agnostic watermarking that overcomes this limitation.

+Nonetheless, the lower bound in \Cref{thm:crypto_stat_rates} characterizes a fundamental limit of Problem~\ref{prob:crypto_stat_watermark}, thus providing an information-theoretic lower bound for all watermarks. \end{remark}

+\begin{remark}[Implementation] To implement the UMP watermark using a predetermined key, one may apply the key to the random seeds used in model generation, and sets the reject region to be the output with probability $1 \wedge \frac{\alpha}{\rho^*(x)}$.
+To implement the UMP watermark without the detector's knowledge on the secret key, one could hash the first few tokens to seed the pseudo-random function.
+In summary, the UMP watermark could use the same key to watermark many outputs, and the key needs not to be generated at the same time as the output itself. \end{remark}

+\begin{remark}[Use cases of the UMP watermark] The utilization of the UMP watermark offers an efficient approach for (language model) service providers to determine if instruction-following datasets have been generated by a specific model.
+In the context of instruction-following datasets, both the prompt and response are explicitly provided to the detectors, enabling the UMP watermark to perform accurate watermarking and detection without extra source of information.
+This usage is beneficial in identifying and filtering out data points that have been comtaminated by texts generated from models like GPT-4~\citep{openai2023gpt}, thereby preserving the purity and quality of the training data. \end{remark}

-\begin{remark}[Dependence on the randomness of $\rho$] If $\rho$ is deterministic, the Type II error $\left(\sum_{x \in \Omega: \rho(x) > \alpha} \left(\rho(x) - \alpha\right) - \epsilon\right)_+$ reduces to $1 - \alpha - \epsilon$ and has limited practical utility.
-This is expected since when the service provider deterministically outputs $z$, it would be nearly impossible to distinguish the watermark distribution with an independent output from $\delta_z$.
+\begin{remark}[Dependence on the randomness of $\rho$] If $\rho$ is deterministic, the Type II error $\left(\sum_{x \in \Omega: \rho(x) > \alpha} \left(\rho(x) - \alpha\right) - \epsilon\right)_+$ reduces to $1 - \alpha - \epsilon$ and shows limited practical utility of statistical watermarking.
+This is expected since when the service provider deterministically outputs $z$, it would be impossible to distinguish the watermark distribution with an independent output from $\delta_z$.
 In general, \Cref{thm:crypto_stat_rates} implies that the Type II error decreases when the randomness in $\rho$ increases, matching the reasoning in previous works~\cite{aaronson2022my,christ2023undetectable}. \end{remark}